jannes/hyperdex-akka/README.md

+This is the repository for the Hyperdex group project of the 2020 Distributed Systems course at TU Delft.
+We implemented a subset of the Hyperdex system as specififed in the 2012 paper (https://doi.org/10.1145/2342356.2342360).

+## Implemented features

+- Hyperspace hashing
+- basic create, put, get, search API
+- configurable amount of datanodes
+- in-memory storage

-## Routes
+## API
 ### Create

-POST /create/"table_name"

-with attribute names as json list
+POST /create/"table_name" with attribute names as json list

 ### Lookup
 GET /get/"table_name"/"key"

 ### Put

-Post /put/"table_name"/"key"

-with value specified as json dictionary
+Post /put/"table_name"/"key" with value specified as json dictionary

 ### Search

-GET /search/"table_name"/"key"

-with attributes values specified as json dictionary
+GET /search/"table_name"/"key" with attributes values specified as json dictionary

-## Cluster Sender + Receiver
+## Run instructions

+### locally with single datanode
 in two terminals:

 `sbt "runMain hyperdex.Main gateway 25251"`

 `sbt "runMain hyperdex.Main data 25252"`

-do GET localhost:8080/get/test/0 to get some example data

-## Docker and `docker-compose`
+### Docker and `docker-compose`
 First set the `NUM_DATANODES` environment variable:
 - Powershell: `$env:NUM_DATANODES=X`
-- Bash: `NUM_DATANODES=X`
+- Bash: `export NUM_DATANODES=X`

  Do note that this variable value is not persistent (it is lost when you close the shell).
 If you want it to be persistent you have to export it.
 Then, run: